 If you have not yet tackled the question of ethics in procurement, now is a great time to start.
 It does not matter whether you are a procurement professional, internal customer, external customer, senior executive, or supplier.
 Directly or indirectly, you are affected.

 Procurement is what sets entire supply chains and their organisations in motion.
-How procurement handles itself and its activities set the tone for all the events that follow, right up to the final delivery of goods and services to the end-customer.
+How a procurement function handles itself—and its activities—sets the tone for all events that follow, right up to the final delivery of goods and services to the end-customer.

 Ethical Procurement: Some Scenarios to Consider